-- Good attendance will be celebrated with the award of class and individual certificates. - The class with the highest weekly attendance will receive a class reward. - Children with 100% attendance for a whole term will receive a certificate and for the whole year certificate and voucher, in addition to the attendance trip - Children with 97%+ attendance for the whole year will be rewarded with either an attendance celebration.
+- Good attendance will be celebrated with the award of class and individual certificates. - The class with the highest weekly attendance will receive a class reward. - Children with 100% attendance for a whole term will receive a certificate. - Children with 99%+ attendance for the whole year will receive a reward.